Trehinos/any_of/README.md

 3. **`Both<L, R>`**
     - A product type that pairs two values, `left` and `right`, of potentially different types.
-    - Conceptually, it is the type :
+    - Conceptually, it is the type:
       ```
       Both<L, R> = (L, R)
       ```